 A forehead lift, also called a brow lift, is the name of the procedure that corrects drooping eyebrows and/or forehead lines which are often the first signs of aging.
 When left unabated, drooping eyebrows can cause “hooding” of the upper lids.
-Patients often complain that their eyes appear to be getting smaller or deeper-set, and friends may tell them they look sad or tired – even “grumpy”.
-A browlift produces a more youthful and rested appearance.
+Patients often complain that their eyes appear to be getting smaller or deeper-set, and friends may tell them they look sad or tired – even “grumpy.”
+A brow lift produces a more youthful and rested appearance.
 In addition to elevating the brow and eliminating forehead lines, a brow lift can reduce crows feet around the outer edge of the eyes.

 A browlift is an operation designed to rejuvenate the upper one-third of the face.
 It can improve the following problems: droopy eyebrows, transverse forehead wrinkles, and vertical “frown” lines at the base of the nose.
-The horizontally oriented crease frequently present at the base of the nose is also often ameliorated as well.
+The horizontally oriented crease frequently present at the base of the nose is also often improved as well.

 The surgery begins with the placement of the incision.
 In many cases the incision is made slightly behind the hairline, running from ear to ear across the top of the head.
-However, if the patient is balding or has a receding hairline, the incision will be made in the mid forehead area of the hairline, along a natural line to minimize incision visibility.
+However, if the patient is balding or has a receding hairline, the incision will be made in the mid-forehead area of the hairline, along a natural line to minimize incision visibility.
 Excess skin and tissue will also be removed before the fine sutures or metal clips are applied.

-In endoscopic surgery, Dr. Waldman makes a series of small incisions just behind the hairline and, using an endoscope the size of a drinking straw for visualization, then proceeds to remove those muscles that are the source of frown lines.
+In endoscopic surgery, Dr. Waldman makes a series of small incisions just behind the hairline and then, using an endoscope the size of a drinking straw for visualization, proceeds to remove those muscles that are the source of frown lines.
 The eyebrows are then lifted to reduce sagging of the skin at eyelid level.
 Depending on the nature of the incisions and Dr. Waldman’s preference, bandages may be applied along the incisions.
 The procedure usually lasts one to two hours.

-If your forehead sags or your brows hang too low and too close to the eyes.
+You are a candidate if your forehead sags or your brows hang too low and too close to the eyes.

 If you have deep vertical furrows between the eyebrows (frown lines).